aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 scan-vulnerabilityreport-6f9cb46645-pzx7w   1/1     Running   0          8s
 ```

 Here we see the scanning pod being spawned.
-We now must get a good label so we can create a network polciy for it.
+We now must get a good label so we can create a network policy for it.
 We do so by grabbing the pod name and getting the labels via `yq` while we watch for the pod in another terminal.

 ```
 kubectl get pods -n trivy-system scan-vulnerabilityreport-6dfb8dc69f-fwpbh -o yaml | yq '.metadata.labels'